CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/hooks-inicial/comments.md

   ● Minified State Control

-    ■ To manage the `mini` variable of the `MenuPrincipal` component, which was once defaulted to false, we are going to make use of the useToggle hook
+    ■ To manage the `mini` variable of the `MenuPrincipal` component sections, which was once defaulted to false, we are going to make use of the useToggle hook

       □ useToggle has a state containing the state and its toggler, it "activates" on click, so we are going to use `[mini, setMini] = useToggle(false)` since it returns an array with the state value and the setter.